 ETSI provides members with an open, inclusive and collaborative environment.
 This environment supports the timely development, ratification and testing of globally applicable standards for ICT-enabled systems, applications and services.

 We are at the forefront of emerging technologies across all sectors of industry and society that make use of ICT.
-Our 900+ member organizations are drawn from 65 countries and five continents.
+Our 900+ member organizations are drawn from over 60 countries and five continents.

 As well as enhancing reputation, the many benefits of membership include: